FREQUENTLY ASKED QUESTIONS

 Where do you cultivate?

-We run a seed-to-sale operation at the FSCC North facility, where all flower is cultivated and specialty items are produced.
+We run a seed-to-sale operation at the FSCC Wilmington facility, where all flower is cultivated and specialty items are produced.

 How often is medicine restocked?